sonaregina/Credit-Card-Default-Prediction/README.md

 # Credit Card Default Prediction

 This project aims to predict whether a credit card user will default on their payment based on customer and transaction data.
-Using classification models such as Logistic Regression and Decision Tree, the project evaluates performance through various metrics and handles imbalanced data.
+Using classification models such as Random Forest Classifier, the project evaluates performance through various metrics and handles imbalanced data.

 ## 📊 Problem Statement
 Credit card default is a common problem faced by financial institutions.
 By predicting the likelihood of default, institutions can take preventive actions to manage risk.